Meditation As Investigative Method

 A Note on the Videos

 The videos in this curriculum were recorded for courses at Dartmouth College between 2019 and 2023.
 You may notice occasional references to course materials or classroom elements.
 Please interpret “this course” as referring to Buddhist meditation study generally.
-The core teaching remains accurate—these small artifacts of their original context shouldn’t diminish the content’s value.

 How to Engage This Module

-We recommend that you try the guided meditation at least once, even if you don’t intend to practice regularly.
-The experience of attempting to observe your own mind—whatever happens—provides a reference point for everything that follows in the curriculum.
+We recommend trying the guided meditation at least once, even if you don’t intend to practice regularly.
+The experience of attempting to observe your own mind—whatever happens—provides a reference point for everything that follows.
+The reflection questions at the end are designed as ongoing investigations rather than one-time exercises.

 Video 1: Introduction to Buddhist Meditation Theory